 Pick up the colors in your home accents or mirror the lights you’ve used on your tree.

-Choose the distance between the bulbs based on the size of your garland – fatter the garland, wider the spacing.
+Choose the distance between the bulbs based on the size of your garland – the fatter the garland, the wider the spacing.

 For larger projects, commercial Christmas tree light strings that can be run over 400 feet in series.